Le Clerc Milfort

-Jean-Antoine Le Clerc, also known as Louis Milfort, also spelled as Milford (February 2, 1752 - 1817/1820) was a French military officer and adventurer who led Creek Indian warriors during the American Revolutionary War as allies of the British.
-He emigrated to the British Colonies in North America in 1775.
-Beginning in 1776, he lived with the Creek Indians of the Upper Towns for about 20 years in frontier territory of present-day Alabama.
-He was befriended by the chief Alexander McGillivray, who used him as his war chief in battles.
-Later, after his return to Paris, Milfort joined the French Sacred Society of Sophisians.
-Commissioned a general in the army, he was forced into retirement with a pension.
+Jean-Antoine Le Clerc, also known as Louis Milfort, also spelled as Milford (February 2, 1752 – July 17, 1821) was a French military officer and adventurer who led Creek Indian warriors during the American Revolutionary War as allies of the British.
+Le Clerc emigrated to the British North American colonies in 1779 and lived in the Creek Upper Towns (in present-day Alabama) until 1795, where he befriended Alexander McGillivray, who later made him a war chief.
+After returning to France, he joined the Sacred Order of the Sophisians and was promoted to Brigadier general.

 Early life

-He was born as Jean-Antoine Le Clerc, but used several alternatives and aliases during his life, especially Jean LeClerc Milfort, and Louis Le Clerc Milfort.
-He was from Thin-le-Moutier, near Mézières, France.
-He served in the French army from 1764-1774.
+Born Jean-Antoine Le Clerc (or Leclerc) in Thin-le-Moutier, near Mézières, Ardennes, France.
+Le Clerc adopted different aliases during his life, especially Jean LeClerc Milfort, and Louis Le Clerc Milfort.
+He served in the French army from 1764–1774.
 According to his 1802 memoir, after having killed a servant of the king's household in a duel, Milfort emigrated to North America, arriving in Boston.

 Among the Creek Indians

-He went to Indian territory east of the Mississippi River (present-day Alabama), where he lived and traveled with the Creek Indians of the Upper Towns, in what was former French territory of La Louisiane.
+Le Clerc went to Indian territory east of the Mississippi River (present-day Alabama), where he lived and traveled with the Creek Indians of the Upper Towns, in what was former French territory of La Louisiane.
 He gained Creek friendship by adopting their customs and was said to have been adopted into the tribe.
 Milfort lived with the Upper Creek in present-day Alabama from 1776 until 1795.

 During the American Revolutionary War, Colonel Alexander McGillivray, chief of the Creek and commissioned by his British allies, directed several expeditions against the rebel colonists.
 He relied on Le Clerc Milfort as his War Chief, or Tustunneggee (Tastenagy), to carry out his orders.
 Milfort led Upper Creek forces in battles against colonial frontier settlements.
 McGillivray remained at his base, controlling the chiefs, and compelling them to raise warriors to attack other settlements.